Y-D-Lu/Sensor-Server/BUILD.md

     keytool -importkeystore -deststorepass storePassword -destkeypass keyPassword -destkeystore platform.keystore -srckeystore platform.pk12 -srcstoretype PKCS12 -srcstorepass tmpPassword -alias keyAlias

-~~Replace the keyAlias, keyPassword and storePassword on you own demind~~
+__Replace the keyAlias, keyPassword and storePassword on you own demand__

 Finally, you get your own platform.keystore with keyAlias, keyPassword and storePassword.